About Our Church

 Trinity's History: Trinity Church was organized in January 1804.
 The building, designed by Philip Hooker, was completed in 1805.
 On December 25, 1868, a fire fueled by Christmas greens destroyed the original church structure.

-The current Gothic Revival building was designed by Harry Dudley, and the cornerstne was laid on August 10, 1869.
+The current Gothic Revival building was designed by Henry Dudley, and the cornerstone was laid on August 10, 1869.
 A Meneely bell was placed in the church tower in 1877.
 The choir room, which is now a Sunday School classroom, was built in 1894.

 Free Community Meals